-Becoming a student leader is empowering and the Student Engagement and Leadership team at Prince George's Community College believes involvement in co-curricular activities allows students to become more engaged in campus life and ascertain more from their college experience.
-There are several opportunities for students to participate in leadership development at the college.
+Becoming a student leader is empowering and the College Life Services team at Prince George's Community College believes involvement in co-curricular activities allows students to become more engaged in campus life and ascertain more from their college experience.
+Students can choose to participate in one of two Leadership Certificate Programs, the Pathways Student Leadership Program and/or the Maryland Community College Certificate Program.
 These programs provide unique opportunities for students to learn skills that they need to possess in order to be effective leaders in campus organizations and in the greater community.
 These opportunities can give students a competitive edge as they enter the workforce, apply for scholarships, or transfer to a four-year college or university.